We all know that Tobacco is terrible for you, but did you know that nicotine can actually be good for you?

 As nicotine is so much like acetylcholine when it gets to the brain it blends in perfectly.
 It does this by binding to nerve receptors in the brain and makes nerve cells fire more frequently.

 This can help with a whole host of mental health issues such as:

 All of these illnesses affect the brain; they all stop the synapses connecting to one another properly.
 With nicotine can help fill the gaps in the brain caused by these illnesses.

 In the case of Alzheimer's it has been proven to help slow, and in some cases partially reverse the effects.

-An additional study showed that nicotine might even help elderly people, who are losing their mental abilities due to old age as well.
+A follow up study showed that nicotine might even help elderly people, who are losing their mental abilities due to old age as well.

 Everyday Effects of Nicotine

 But it isn't just mental illnesses that nicotine can help.